What is Functional Communication Training (FCT) in ABA Therapy?

-At Trumpet Behavioral Health, there are several strategies that may be implemented for functional communication training, including:
+At Trumpet Behavioral Health, there are several strategies that may be implemented to achieve functional communication training goals.
+Some example of this include:

 - Natural Environment Training